Cuba is an island paradise with something for all budgets – find out the 5 best beaches in Cuba for snorkeling, diving or simply relaxing in the sun.

 There’s a serious lack of tourist infrastructure at Playa Santa Lucia (eg. no casas & 1 hotel) so you’re best off staying at an all-inclusive resort.

-The better, but more remote beach is Playa los Cocos located in La Boca – definitely one of the best beaches in Cuba.
+The better, but more remote beach is Playa los Cocos located in La Boca.
 You still have areas with sea grass, but the beach is sublime.
 And the beach actually exists, with fine sand to relax on.
 Take advantage of the free shade umbrellas as well.

 On the way to Playa los Cocos, look out for flamingoes in the lagoons.